 Mild, infrequent teeth grinding may not cause problems in a dog.
 However, over time, grinding the teeth can cause significant wear to the tooth enamel and dentin.
 Once worn down enough, the teeth may become severely painful and damaged.
 If the pulp inside the tooth becomes exposed, the dog may develop a serious infection.

 You may not be aware of your dog's teeth grinding at first.
 The sound of it may be subtle or it may sound like chattering or grinding.
 You may or may not see the movement of the jaw muscles and mouth unless you look very closely.

 What to Do When Dogs Grind Their Teeth

 Do not ignore teeth grinding in your dog, even if it seems mild.
 If you notice signs of teeth grinding in your dog, be sure to contact your veterinarian's office to schedule an appointment.
 The vet will evaluate your dog's mouth and do a physical examination to look for an underlying cause.

-Your vet will likely recommend lab tests to evaluate your dog's organ function and overall health.
+Your vet will likely recommend lab tests or imaging to evaluate your dog's organ function and overall health.
 These tests may reveal underlying conditions that might be causing the bruxism.
 In addition, they can help your vet determine the safest methods to use for anesthesia, sedation, pain management, and other therapies.